adhinjb7/CS-2613_Exploration_Activity/Overview.md

 I would also continue using Scikit-learn because:

+- It provides reliable tools for machine learning
+- It supports many algorithms
+- It integrates well with other Python libraries like numpy , matplotlib etc

 ## References

 [1] Tutorials Point, “Scikit-Learn Introduction,” TutorialsPoint, [Online].
 Available: https://www.tutorialspoint.com/scikit_learn/scikit_learn_introduction.htm.
 [Accessed: Apr.
 8, 2026].

-- It provides reliable tools
-- It supports many algorithms
-- It integrates well with other Python libraries